vikipernkopf/PeriodicTableWebsite/ProjectManagement/ProjectDescription.md

 1. **Homepage**
     - periodic table
-    - field where you can enter an element and you get the electron configuration
+    - field where you can enter an element, and you get the electron configuration
     - welcome message

 2. **Navigation Menu**